infinum/dotnet-handbook/Team Practices/New team members/NewTeamMember.md

 * PRs

 Each PR should be self contained, meaning it should contain whole SUBTASK acceptance criteria.
 Using the above example, if you put all logic from the Feature task in PR it would be quite a lot of files to review.
-But if you create PR for each subtask, it is just right, as you have one unit of functionality covered by your PR .
+But if you create PR for each subtask, it is just right, as you have one unit of functionality covered by your PR.
 For example: Implement queue upload service.
 It will contain service logic, configuration, and unit tests.